-Soils were always sources of CO2 in the dark and sinks in the light, except for the LB soil that kept acting as a source even when exposed to light (Fig. 1a).
-It resulted in significant differences between dark and light treatments for all soils, except for LB.
-When it comes to COS, all soils acted as sinks (Fig. 1b).
+Soils were always sources of CO2 in the dark and sinks in the light, except for the LB soil that continued acting as a source even when exposed to light (Fig. 1a).
+This resulted in significant differences between dark and light treatments for all soils, except for LB.
+When it came to COS, all soils acted as sinks (Fig. 1b).
 TL was the only soil that showed a significant difference in COS flux between light and dark conditions.

 Effect of soil types and light treatments on microbial communities

-Soil type, light treatment, as well as their interaction had significant effects on phototroph communities (Appendix 1, Table 2).
+Soil type and light treatment, as well as their interaction had significant effects on phototroph communities (Appendix 1, Table 2).
 When looking at the different classes, we found that LB soils appeared very dissimilar compared with the three other soil types (p < 0.001).
-Indeed, algae communities in this soil did not include common classes observed in the other soils such as Bacillariophyceae or Dinophyceae.
+Indeed, phototroph communities in this soil did not include common classes observed in the other soils such as Bacillariophyceae or Dinophyceae.
 On the other hand, the LB soil was the only soil that presented a relatively high abundance of Zygnemophyceae among all soil types.
 When investigating the effect of light, we found that this effect was particularly important in DBZ and LB soils.
 Regarding the DBZ soil, most OTUs belonging to Trebouxiophyceae, Bacillariophyceae and Chlorophyceae increased in the light conditions.
 However, 75% of classes in the dark in the DBZ soil were unidentified.
-A look at the phylum level revealed that most of the unidentified OTUs belonged to cyanobacterias.
-For the LB soils, we found a strong dominance of Chlorophyceae in the dark, which accounted for more than 80% of the relative abundance.
+A look at the phylum level revealed that most of the unidentified OTUs belonged to cyanobacteria.
+For the LB soils, we found a strong dominance of Chlorophyceae in the dark that accounted for more than 80% of the relative abundance.
 Zooming in the taxonomic levels revealed that they all belonged to the Chlamydomonaceae family.
 Interestingly we found that Zygnemophyceae increased significantly in the light treatment (Fig. 2a).
 Contrary to DBZ and LB soils, we found that the LG soil presented no differences when comparing between light to dark treatments (p = 0.43).
-Regarding TL, we found that this soil harbored a high relative abundance of Bryopsida both in light and dark treatments (Fig. 2a).
+Regarding TL, we found that this soil harboured a high relative abundance of Bryopsida both in light and dark treatments (Fig. 2a).
 Moreover, it is interesting to notice that Chlorophyceae relative abundance increased from light to dark in the LG soil, while it decreased in the TL soil.
 Finally, it is important to note that Trebouxiophyceae seems to thrive better in light environments, but that this class was present only in DBZ and TL soils.

-Similar to algae communities, we found that soil type, light treatment, as well as their interaction had significant effects on bacteria communities (Appendix 1, Table 2).
+Similar to phototroph communities, we found that soil type and light treatment, as well as their interaction had significant effects on bacterial communities (Appendix 1, Table 2).
 The LB soil was once again the most dissimilar one compared with the other soil types (Fig. 2b).
-In particular, the LB soil showed important relative abundance of Actinobacteria, while DBZ, LG or TL did not.
+In particular, the LB soil showed an important relative abundance of Actinobacteria, while DBZ, LG or TL did not.
 Regarding the light effect, we found that Gammaproteobacteria decreased in higher relative abundance when going in the light, but only in DBZ and TL soils.
 In contrast, there was a higher relative abundance of Thermoprotei in the light for these two soils compared with the dark treatment.
 Actinobacteria were also more abundant in the light than in the dark for DBZ and LG soils.
 Apart from that, all four soil types presented relatively similar bacterial communities, composed mostly of Alphaproteobacteria, Gammaproteobacteria, Planctomycetatia, Sphyngobacteriia and Thermoprotei.